SyncFree/adpreplic/Readme.md

 includes various types of documentation.
 Please refer to the documentation in the directory docs for more information about this work.

+This solution based on an adaptive geo-replication algorithm aims to make a decision without the need of human intervention where and when to replicate a data item while keeping into account the benefits and costs.

+This algorithm shall take into account the following variables: available data centers, the replicas number of a data item, number of reads of that data item from a data center, number of writes of that data item from a data center, time spent from the last read or write of that data item in a data center, number of replicas for that data item, minimum number of replicas for that data item, threshold for which data item is added to or removed from a data center.

 The docs directory contains all the documentation related to this work, including the javadoc like documentation under docs/doc.